ThatOneBro/buncoin/README.md

 - [ ] Create a project for BunCoin tasks
 - [ ] Create the basic loop of network consensus
 - [x] Create a todo list regarding BunCoin and what I need to work on
-- [ ] Add proper support for crosslinking
+- [ ] Remove linking hack to allow for proper linking across all OSes
 - [ ] Cross-compile libsodium for ease of installation?